Can I currently go on holiday in SalzburgerLand?

 Which test or vaccination certificates do I need for entry?

-In principle, a medical certificate or proof of a valid negative test result, proof of vaccination or recovery from SARS-CoV-2 issued in German or English must be available for entry into Austria.
+In principle, a medical certificate or proof of a valid negative test result, a proof of fully vaccination or recovery from SARS-CoV-2 issued in German or English must be available for entry into Austria.

-Proof of a certificate of vaccination with a COVID-19 vaccine licensed under Appendix C of the COVID-19 Entry Regulations 2021 if the following requirements are met:
+Proof of a certificate of vaccination with a COVID-19 vaccine licensed under Appendix C of the COVID-19 Entry regulations 2022 if the following requirements are met:

 - Beginning on day 22 after vaccination with a centrally licensed single-dose SARS-CoV-2 vaccine, proof of vaccination is valid for 270 days

-A medical or governmental certificate of recovery for an infection with SARS-CoV-2 survived in the past six months and proof of neutralising antibodies, which must not be older than three months, are also acceptable (from 22nd November the anti-body-test in no longer valid).
+A medical or governmental certificate of recovery for an infection with SARS-CoV-2 survived in the past six months is accepted.